 Notary Public Bonds

+For those unaware, a notary public is a licensed person who is able to approve and witness signatures on legal documents.
 A notary public bond guarantees that a notary public will faithfully perform duties as prescribed by law, which protects the public against financial loss due to improper conduct or error.

 Commercial Crime/Fidelity Bonds